The Relationships Resource Repository

 Tags: Relationship-Centred Practice, health, systems change

-The Relational work of systems change
+The relational work of systems change

 Katherine Milligan and Juanita Zerda explore how to embrace emergence and prioritise relationships in systems change work and share a number of examples